 - The country's health care system is still largely tax-funded.

-What amazing natural feature would you like to see?
+What unique natural features would you like to see?
 Glaciers?
 Volcanoes?
 Fjords?
 Well, they have it all.
-But the point is that New Zealand has an extremely diverse nature and geography.
+But the point is that New Zealand has a highly diverse nature and geography.

-- If you want to see fjords, you must visit Fiordland, New Zealand's West Coast where 14 fjords cover the 215 km coastline.
+- To see fjords, you must visit Fiordland, New Zealand's West Coast, where 14 fjords cover the 215 km coastline.
 It is one of the most beautiful parts of New Zealand.
-It is the perfect place for sporting activities, taking photos, or relaxing and enjoying the stunning mountain scenery.
-Milford Sound fiord is most famous.
+It is perfect for sporting activities, taking photos, or relaxing and enjoying the stunning mountain scenery.
+Milford Sound fiord is the most famous.
 It was named the world's best destination in an international survey conducted by Trip Advisor in 2008 and is hailed as New Zealand's most famous destination.

 - Glacier Country of New Zealand has three regions; Franz Josef Glacier, Fox Glacier, and Okarito.
 It is located on the West Coast of the South Island and is a 3.5-hour drive from Wanaka and a 5.5-hour drive from Christchurch.
 It is a beautiful, peaceful and pleasant place to spend a sunny afternoon.

-- One of the most amazing parts of New Zealand is the volcanoes.
+- One of the most unique parts of New Zealand is the volcanoes.
 New Zealand has been the site of many large explosive eruptions over the last two million years.
-If you want to stand on an active volcano, you must visit White Island, called Whakaari, which is New Zealand's only active marine volcano.
+To stand on an active volcano, you must visit White Island, called Whakaari, New Zealand's only active marine volcano.

 - Visiting national parks is always a good idea when travelling, especially if you are travelling with your family.
 They offer you relaxation, sporting activities and some quality time together.
 Tongariro National Park is the oldest national park in New Zealand.
-It has been recognized by UNESCO as one of the 28 mixed cultural and natural World Heritage Sites.
+UNESCO has recognized it as one of the 28 mixed cultural and natural World Heritage Sites.

-- A part of New Zealand that you must also see with your own eyes is the Bay of Islands, where you can enjoy a view of 140 scattered islands.
+- A part of New Zealand you must also see with your own eyes is the Bay of Islands, where you can enjoy a view of 140 scattered islands.
 It is known for its undeveloped beaches, big game fishing and Māori cultural artefacts.
-You can book a boat tour, or visit Waitangi Treaty Grounds, New Zealand's most important historical site.
-It is the place where the Māori chiefs first signed their treaty with the British Crown.
+You can book a boat tour or visit Waitangi Treaty Grounds, New Zealand's most important historical site.
+It is where the Māori chiefs first signed their treaty with the British Crown.

 The amazing flora and fauna

 When you're in New Zealand, everything seems a little different, partly because of the surrounding nature that is so unique.
-The vast majority of plants in New Zealand are endemic, which means they only grow there.
-As for fauna, New Zealand is not very diverse, but extremely rare.
+The vast majority of New Zealand plants are endemic, meaning they only grow there.
+As for fauna, New Zealand is not very diverse but extremely rare.
 The kiwi is New Zealand's most famous animal.
 The kiwi is classified as a bird, but it does not fly, it has hardly any wings.

-An interesting fact about New Zealand is that until the arrival of humans, about 900 years ago, this country was completely devoid of mammals except for seals, sea lions, whales and bats.
+An interesting fact about New Zealand is that until the arrival of humans about 900 years ago, this country was utterly devoid of mammals except for seals, sea lions, whales and bats.
 The land was inhabited only by 60 species of lizards, four species of frogs, and two species of lizard-like tuatara.

-If you want to see native and more familiar animals, we recommend a visit to Orana Wildlife Park.
+If you want to see native and familiar animals, we recommend visiting Orana Wildlife Park.
 Willowbank is the second most praised destination for families and wildlife lovers.
-It is a wildlife reserve where you can also experience unique traditions and Māori history.
+It is a wildlife reserve where you can experience unique traditions and Māori history.